My Cat Kato vs. The Kona Coffee Plant

 Tale of the Tape

-- Speed: Kato has the ability to “hit and run”.
+• Speed: Kato can “hit and run.”
 The plant can’t move.
 Edge Kato.

-- Reach: Kato has an impressive reach, but at 5 feet tall the Kona plant towers the kitten.
+• Reach: Kato has an impressive reach, but at 5 feet tall, the Kona plant towers over the kitten.
 Edge Kona.

-- Endurance: The plant has proven capable of tolerating both the weather and the kitten so far.
-Kato gets bored easily.
+• Endurance: The plant has tolerated both the weather and the kitten.
+Kato gets bored quickly.
 Edge Kona.

 Kato Surrounds Kona